FaizIkhwan/Decision-Tree/README.md

 # Should You Stay In College
-Group assignment for CSC463 Fundamental Artificial Intelligence, FSKM UiTM SHAH ALAM, SELANGOR.
+Group assignment for CSC463 Fundamental Artificial Intelligence, FSKM UiTM Shah Alam, Selangor.

 ## Description
 This repository contains source code for our assignnment